laffan/whoopsie/README.md

    whoopsie myProject .js,.css,.html --seconds 120 --saveTo /custom/save/path --only src,public --ignore temp,*.bak
    ```

-## .gitignore Behavior

-Whoopsie will search for a `.gitignore` file in the current directory and its parent directories.
-If found, it will use the rules in that file to determine which files to ignore.
-If no `.gitignore` file is found, Whoopsie will prompt the user to confirm if they want to proceed without it.
+This will watch the specified files and directories, creating backups of specified file types at the given interval, and save the backups to the specified location or `~/Documents/Whoopsie/[projectName]` if not specified.

 ## Development